varnish/Varnish-Book/varnish_sysadmin.rst

    - Consistent problems with a url, host, server, client or some other pattern that you can work with.
-   - Bad performance - usually caused by lack of caching, improper measurements (ie: the test tools are wrong, not Varnish), sick backends or misunderstood use of VCL or parameters.
+   - Bad performance - usually caused by lack of caching, improper measurements (e.g.: the test tools are wrong, not Varnish), sick backends or misunderstood use of VCL or parameters.
    - Intermittent "strangeness" or performance hits which are nearly impossible to reproduce.